 The historical and literary background of the English Renaissance from 1485-1616 with emphasis on the most significant writers of the period, including Shakespeare.
+This course fulfills the requirement for an upper-division course with components as specified in SWAU's Quality Enhancement Plan.
 (Spring, even years)